theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_agent_role.md

 # Table: freshservice_agent_role

-Obtain information about Agent Roles from your FreshService instance.
+Obtain information about Agent Roles from the FreshService instance.

 ## Examples